Davlis/NG-Challange/README.md

-# Stack

-0 depedencies

 # WTH?

-This repository contains lightest possibly implementation of https://github.com/Davlis/movie-db-rest-api application.
+This repository contains lightest possibly implementation of https://github.com/Davlis/movie-db-rest-api application for `.js`, it was created for challenge. (yeah, I know that I could still optimalize things, but it will be improved in next iteration)

 Please do not use this in production.

+# Challenge Requirements

+- Only internal dependencies
+- Javascript implementation
+- Max 13kB

+# Stack

+`http` - Server creation

+`https` - Database & External Api interactions

+`url` - For url parsing

+`querystring` - For URL escaping

+`crypto` - For ID generation

 # Live version
-API is hosted on [Heroku](https://movie-db-rest-api.herokuapp.com/), so you can play with it on the cloud
+API is hosted on [Heroku](https://ng-movie-challenge.herokuapp.com/), so you can play with it on the cloud

 # Prerequisites
 * Latest version of Node and NPM